-Lincolnland Hospice of Sarah Bush Lincoln provides free community bereavement in a wide variety of formats to meet the diverse needs of community members.
-Services are offered one-on-one and in group and family settings.
+Lincolnland Hospice of Sarah Bush Lincoln provides free community bereavement services in a wide variety of formats to meet the diverse needs of community members.
+Services are offered one-on-one and in group and family settings, and is available to all.
 Below are structured bereavement programs.

 Memory Day is geared toward children who have experienced the death of a loved one.
 It focuses on cherished memories children have of special people or pets they have lost in their lives, as well as pay tribute to them.
-As part of the event, children will plant flowers in a garden near the Main Entrance of the Health Center.
+As part of the event, children will have a safe, structured environment to talk about their feelings.

 Windows to Heaven

 Windows to Heaven is a celebration of life that honors children who have died.
 Hand-crafted windows line the walls of the Health Center’s chapel and hold more than 200 stars honoring children that have died too soon.
 The silver stars can be purchased throughout the year for $30 each and are engraved with each child’s name.
 An annual celebration is held, at which each child is remembered.

 Helping Students Grieve

 Lincolnland Hospice is aware that children, too, mourn the death of a loved one.
 They experience the loss and grieve in their own special way.
 Any drastic change in a child’s life can cause emotional upheaval.
 Lincolnland Hospice works with staff and counselors in area schools to help provide grief groups and individual counseling for those students in need of help with their grief.